 Fun fact: The fictional pirate character Jack Sparrow was inspired by a real-life pirate known as John Ward.
 There were many similarities between the two, including their flamboyant fashion.

-Bloody Bay is one of the best beaches in Jamaica.
+Hands down, Bloody Bay is one of the best beaches in Jamaica.
 This strand has a whaling history that influenced its name, but the area has built up a new reputation in more recent times.
-Bloody Bay is one of the best places to dive in Jamaica, whether you want to scuba dive or go snorkeling.
-It is located on the north end of Seven Mile Beach.
+It's an incredible place to dive in Jamaica, whether you want to scuba dive or go snorkeling.
+Bloody Bay is on the north end of Seven Mile Beach.

 In terms of pirates, Bloody Bay was said to be a playground for names like Calico Jack, Anne Bonny, and Mary Read.
 In fact, as the legend goes, this infamous team of pirates was captured in Bloody Bay after drinking to the point of intoxication in defeat.